h4ck3rm1k3/db-docs/index.md

 ### Ignoring an exported field

-If you need to skip an exported field completely you can set its name to "-" using a `db` tag:
+If you need to skip an exported field you can set its name to "-" using a `db`
+tag:

 ```go
 type Foo struct {